rob-3/string-operations-3/README.md

 ```
 Python will throw an error and crash your program if you do this.
 The reason for
 this is that the `+` operator does not know how to combine a number and a string
 in Python.
-Though it might seem apparent to us, to the computer, strings and
+Though it might seem apparent to us what should happen, to the
-numbers are two entirely different types of data that are not compatible.
-The
+computer, strings and numbers are two entirely different types of data that are
-proper way to concatenate numbers and strings is to first convert the number
+not compatible.
+The proper way to concatenate numbers and strings is to first
-into a string using the `str()` function.
+convert the number into a string using the `str()` function.
 ```
 name = 'Einstein'
 grade = 53